 So… eigentlich and actually both make a statement about how reality is.

 But while actually makes it sounds like it’s interesting and possibly surprising news, eigentlich hints at that reality might also be different.

 Sometimes this vibe is really strong and the eigentlich basically sets up an aber.
 At other times it’s very subtle.
 And sometimes, eigentlich and actually do line up.

 So let’s look at some more examples how eigentlich is used and get a grasp for it’s vibe.

 “eigentlich” in action

-Let’s start with some where it’s rather obvious.
+Let’s start with some examples where this “dialectic” tone of eigentlich is rather obvious.

 - Ich kann eigentlich ganz gut Deutsch, aber wenn ich müde bin, verstehe ich gar nichts.